tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 provided, the client MUST prompt for the User Passphrase as per the LCP spec.

-When the URMS DRM scheme is in use, the server SHOULD NOT provide a value for the `drm:clientToken` attribute.
-If this value is present it MUST be interpreted as the URMS CCID, but in a compliant system this will not provide any additional information, because a URMS CCID is given to OPDS clients through the `urms-ccid` URI scheme (q.v.).
+When the URMS DRM scheme is in use, the server MUST NOT provide a value for the `drm:clientToken` attribute.
+If this value is present it MUST be ignored.

 ## `drm:serverToken`